biocore/cmi-workshops/docs/qiita-16S-processing.rst

 .. figure::  images/fastq-verify-bottom.png
    :align:   center

 That's it!
 Your data are ready for processing.

 Exploring the raw data
 ----------------------

-Click back through on your 16S preparation.
+Click on the 16S menu on the left.
 Now that you've associated sequence files with this prep, you'll have a `Files network` displayed:

 .. figure::  images/files-network-FASTQ.png